lyraxvincent/sentiment-analysis/README.md

 **TextBlob** is a Python library for processing textual data.
 It provides a simple API for diving into common natural language processing (NLP) tasks such as part-of-speech tagging, noun phrase extraction, sentiment analysis, classification, translation, and more.
 It's documentation [here.](https://textblob.readthedocs.io/en/dev/index.html)

+# Data Collection

+I used the Twitter API **tweepy** to collect tweets relating to the current pandemic of COVID-19 facing the world.
+You may view the script I designed for this task in this [repo.](https://github.com/lyraxvincent/twitter-tweepy)

 # Resources

 - [Introduction to using Textblob for Sentiment Analysis](https://towardsdatascience.com/having-fun-with-textblob-7e9eed783d3f)